samrocketman/jenkins-bootstrap-shared/README.md

    ./jenkins_bootstrap.sh
    ```

 3. Visit `http://localhost:8080/` and install all desired plugins.
+Be sure to
+   continue as admin.

 4. Save your Jenkins version and plugins to your new repository.